Contact us and see what NetOwl can do for you!

 - You may need to handle unconventional name aliases, nicknames, or abbreviations.

-If so, you need a fuzzy name matching tool that allows you to customize in the ways that you require.
+If so, you need a fuzzy name matching product that allows you to customize in the ways that you require.

 9. Does it support the languages you need?

 In some use cases, there’s a requirement to match names in foreign scripts (Arabic, Chinese, Cyrillic, etc.) against names in Latin/English script, or vice versa.
-For example, a bank in the Middle East might have a database with names in Arabic script that have to be matched against such watch lists as OFAC in English.
+For example, a bank in the Middle East might have a database with names in Arabic script that have to be matched against watch lists in English such as OFAC.

 Summary